avoroshilov/tf-squeezenet/README.md

 Originally, this SqueezeNet was implemented for style transfer, see the original repository here: https://github.com/avoroshilov/neural-style/tree/dev
 The style transfer version contains pretrained weights with classifier chopped off, resulting in even smaller file (<3MB).

+## Fooling the classifier
+The netowork can modify images that will fool the classifier into recognizing the modified image as desired class.
+Usage:
+`squeezenet_tf.py --in identity.jpg --fool 8`
+will take the input image `identity.jpg` and generate new image bnased on it, which will be classified as 'n01514859 hen'.
+Class number is the number of line in the 'synset_words.txt' file minus 1, i.e. starting with 0.

 ## Dependencies
 * [TensorFlow](https://www.tensorflow.org/versions/master/get_started/os_setup.html#download-and-setup)